 - Add your formulas

-Start with the basics and add your company name, type of timesheet (weekly in this example), your employees name, and their number of regular hours per day.
+Start by adding your company name, your employees name, and their number of regular hours per day.

 2. Add time-related labels

-Next, you will want to add timesheet labels for the following:
+Next, you will want to add time-related such as:

 - Day of the week